ewradcliffe/metronome/README.md

 # Planning

 ## Strategy
 The project was planned according to agile planning methodology.
 User stories were collected.
 Most of these were based on what I wanted in a metronome, others were based on various internet postings.
 Each of these issues would be addressed by adding features to the app.
+Wire frames were produced to visualise the layout of the app.
+The design was to use mobile first design as many musicians practice away from their PC's.

 ## Scope
 User issues were collected and added to a [Kanban Board](https://github.com/users/ewradcliffe/projects/9/views/1).
 Issues were graded according to the MoSCoW method: